ESA/CNES/Arianespace/Optique Video du CSG/S Martin

 Malfunction during first commercial flight of VEGA C - Pléiades Neo satellites destroyed

-This Space News was published on Wed, 21.12.2022 – 14:05 CET, covering Arianespace
+Published on Wed, 21.12.2022 – 14:05 CET in Missions, covering Arianespace

 After a malfunction, the payloads could not be brought into orbit during the second flight of Vega C. While everything seemed to be nominal after the launch, the second stage deviated from the calculated trajectory shortly after its ignition.
 According to a spokesperson for Arianespace, the two satellites Pléiades Neo 5 and 6 were lost and the mission consequently failed.